netobserv/flowlogs-pipeline/README.md

 1. **New connection**: indicates that a new connection is detected. i.e. the input contains a flow-log that doesn't belong to any of the tracked connections.
 2. **Heartbeat**: a periodic report of the connection statistics for long connections.
 3. **End connection**: indicates that a connection has ended.
-Currently, a connection is considered ended once the timeout since the latest flow-log of the connection has elapsed.
+A connection is considered ended once the timeout since the latest flow-log of the connection has elapsed or a flow log of `FIN_ACK` has been received.
 4. **Flow log**: a copy of the input flow log with the additional `_RecordType` and `_HashId` fields.

 The configuration can suppress any of the output types.